 Despite the elegant look, the earbuds are durable and merit an IPX4 rating to prove it.
 However, I wouldn’t recommend working out with these, because they don’t create a seal to the ear.
 The half-open design is great for remaining aware of your surroundings, but the ‘buds fell out multiple times during testing—once as I jogged across a crosswalk.
-If you’re moving any faster than a brisk walking pace, you may want to look at something more secure like the Sol Republic Amps Air or Master & Dynamic MW07 Go.
+If you’re moving any faster than a brisk walking pace, you may want to look at something more secure like the Master & Dynamic MW07 Go.
 At least if the earbuds do fall out, your music will automatically pause thanks to automatic ear detection.
 Re-inserting them automatically resumes playback, and the process is snappy.

 The earbuds prioritize beauty at the expense of functionality.

 Another neat feature of the LG TONE Free HBS FL7 is the puck-like charging case.
 According to independent testing, the UVnano technology reduces earbud bacteria via the integrated UV lights.
 Although this isn’t a cure-all, it could help reduce the rate of temporary hearing loss by preventing ear infections.
 Minor infections can impede one’s ability to perceive and discern noises such as speech patterns.